What Sites Are Similar to YouTube?

-When Google bought YouTube back in 2006, nobody could have imagined that it would be as huge as it is right now.
+When Google bought YouTube back in 2006, nobody could have imagined that it would be as big as it is right now.
 From sports, news, cooking, teaching to vlogging —YouTube has got you covered with its gazillions of videos available on demand.
 With tons of videos being uploaded every day, it should be more than enough to satisfy your consumption needs.

 As unfathomably big as YouTube is, it’s not without its fair share of flaws.
 For starters, YouTube has been under fire for its contentious content removal and censorship policy in recent times.
 It appears that the website's censorship policies will become more dramatic in the future.

 On top of that, a recent change in their monetization policy brought an end to a lot of lesser-known YouTubers’ careers.
 While it’s still the biggest video-sharing platform, new players like IGTV and Twitch are slowly gaining momentum.

 If you’re looking for a change for whatever reason, I have got you covered.
 I took the liberty to compile some of the promising sites like YouTube that might interest you.
 There is no harm in having a few options handy, after all.
 Many independent creators are leaving YouTube altogether, with the majority of them finding a new home on one of the sites listed below.